kurty51114/Assignment1_2420/README.md

 ---
 ## Creating Arch Droplet from Host Machine

-A DigitalOcean droplet is a new instance of a sever hosted by DigitalOcean, the Software as a Service (SaaS) provider that we're using.
 In the following steps, we will be creating and configuring a droplet in the San Francisco 3 datacentre running Arch Linux.

 > [!NOTE]
 > We are using the San Francisco 3 datacentre because it is the closest in proximity to our location, meaning we have the best chance for a strong connection.